soundpress/RulesOfNYC/docs/c35/index.rst

    (1) If a candidate makes expenditures in connection with, or otherwise cooperates in, raising contributions for any other candidate or political committee:

-      (i) the expenditures incurred and in-kind contributions received in connection with such fundraising, including in the form of endorsements, shall be allocated in accordance with Rule 1-08(h); and
+      (i) the expenditures incurred and in-kind contributions received in connection with such fundraising, including in the form of endorsements, shall be allocated in accordance with 52 RCNY § 1-08(h); and

       (ii) if any of the contributions so raised is: